imRCS/laravel_crm/README.md

 ```
 composer global require laravel/installer
 ```
-- Go to xampp/htdocs/ inside XAMPP installation foder.
+- Go to /htdocs inside XAMPP installation foder.
 - Create the project folder, name it 'crm' or whatever and add all the files.
 Open XAMPP and start the Apache server and the MySQL server.
+Go to http://localhost/phpmyadmin/, create a database with the name crmdb and import the file crmdb.sql.
 Now in your terminal go to the project folder and run:
 ```
 php artisan migrate
 ```
 ```
 php artisan serve
 ```
-- Make sure you have started the Apache and MySQL servers in XAMPP.
 - And you're good to go!
 Just use this url to go to the website: http://127.0.0.1:8000